ChaitanyaVardhan/asana-idk-rewrite/README.md

-This is a rewrite of Asana SDK test
+This is a rewrite of Node Asana SDK in typescript.